SuhasK903/Anki/Decks/Periodic-Table/README.md

 Media was taken from Wikimedia Commons (https://commons.wikimedia.org/wiki/File:Elektronskal_1.svg to https://commons.wikimedia.org/wiki/File:Elektronskal_118.svg).

 Notes are also tagged if you wish to selectively learn some together.
 Synthetic and Synthetically Discovered tags were added as I felt too lazy too make them into proper cards, and as they didn't make that much sense to me anyways.

+Changelog:
+28/04/2025 - Created a subdeck for cards which are to be suspended (they do not have unique answers)